Terms of reference—RIFA Eradication Program Steering Committee

 A draft agenda for each scheduled meeting will be prepared by the secretariat.
 The agenda will be approved by the chair.

-The final agenda and papers will be circulated to all members by the secretariat at least one week prior to the meeting.
+The final agenda and papers will be circulated to all members by the secretariat at least two weeks prior to the meeting.

 The secretariat will prepare a summary record of each meeting, including action items.
 The draft record will be circulated to the Chair within one week and to members for comment and approval within two weeks following the meeting.
 A communique will also be prepared by the secretariat for publication on the program website.
 The draft communique will be circulated to members for comment and approval following the meeting.

 A project officer may be appointed to support the functioning of the Steering Committee.